In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 I buckled myself in and we were off.

-Usually Rhonda used a brief burble on her siren to cut across the highway, but now she paused, watching the cars speed by, and made a face.
+Usually Rhonda used a brief burble on her siren to cut across the highway, but now she paused, watching the cars speed by.
+She made a face.

 “Okay,” she said finally, and with evident reluctance.
 “What do you think?”

-She saw a break in the traffic and pulled out, turning to the right rather than trying to go clear across to the town center.
+She saw a break in the traffic and pulled out, turning to the right rather than trying to go straight across to the town center.

 My employer wrote sitting at a very small table in our rented room.
 The table was barely large enough for her trusty portable typewriter.
 She wrote looking out the window at the small inlet across the street, which was full or empty of water, depending on the tide.